Luis Garcia Player Props: Nationals vs. Reds

 Luis Garcia At The Plate

-- Garcia is hitting .272 with 12 doubles, three triples, five home runs and 17 walks.
+- Garcia has 12 doubles, three triples, five home runs and 17 walks while batting .267.

-- Among qualifying hitters in MLB play, his batting average ranks 49th, his on-base percentage ranks 121st, and he is 121st in the league in slugging.

-- Garcia has picked up a hit in 63.2% of his 76 games this year, with more than one hit in 34.2% of them.
+- He has hit a home run in five games this season (6.5%), leaving the park in 1.5% of his plate appearances.

-- In 6.6% of his games this year, he has hit a home run, and 1.6% of his trips to the plate.

-- Garcia has an RBI in 26 of 76 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in two contests.
+- Garcia has picked up an RBI in 33.8% of his games this season, with more than one RBI in 10.4% of his games.
+He has also produced three or more runs in two contests.

-- In 35.5% of his games this season, he has scored at least once.
-And he's had eight games with multiple runs (10.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.